fionadilawer/fionadilawer/README.md

 ## About Me

-- 🔭 I’m currently working on [Awesome Blog Platform]
+- 🔭 I’m currently working on MERNflix
-- 🌱 I’m currently learning [GraphQL] and [TypeScript]
+- 🌱 I’m currently learning [GraphQL] and [TypeScript](https://www.typescriptlang.org/)
 - 💬 Ask me about anything related to MERN stack development
 - 😄 Pronouns: She/Her
 - 💼 I'm open to new opportunities and collaborations.